Wednesday, August 19, 2026 76°F Knoxville

 Why in-front whitelisting doesn't stick

 Worth spelling out because this is the exact trap.
-Front syncs against an external mailbox — it doesn't own the filtering rules.
-Clicking "Not Spam" reclassifies one message, not the sender.
-Clicking "Unblock Sender" is a Front-level policy invisible to Gmail.
-Front contacts and "accounts" affect Front's own metadata, not Gmail classification.
+Front syncs against an external mailbox.
+It doesn’t own the filtering rules.
+Clicking “Not Spam” reclassifies one message, not the sender.
+Clicking “Unblock Sender” is a Front-level policy invisible to Gmail.
+Front contacts and “accounts” affect Front’s own metadata, not Gmail classification.
 Gmail keeps scoring each new inbound independently and keeps flagging the sender.
-The fix has to happen where the classification happens — for Gmail-backed Front, a Gmail filter; for M365-backed Front, a mail flow rule or tenant allow-list.
+The fix has to happen where the classification happens: for Gmail-backed Front, a Gmail filter; for M365-backed Front, a mail flow rule or tenant allow-list.
+Knowing which layer owns the decision is most of what Google Workspace and Microsoft 365 administration actually is.

 Outcome